Karunakar Singh

 He collaborated with freedom fighter Veer Surendra Sai and other rebels during the Sambalpur uprising against British East India Company troops.
 As a rebel leader, Karunakar played a crucial role in protecting communication channels and ensured reinforcements and supplies were available.
 It is believed that Karunakar commanded the rebels during Surendra Sai's absences.
 British troops from Madras Presidency and Nagpur attacked Karanakur's residence in Kolabira.
 The battle site is known as Agnitirtha (pilgrimage of holy fire) and is remembered as the last defensive stand of the rebels.
 Karunakar, his brother, and his nephew fought the superior forces of the British East India Company.
 Karunakar was later captured and hung, along with two other rebel leaders.

-British spy reports about the Kolabira Gauntia
+British spy reports about the Kolabira Zamindari

-As the Gauntia of Kolabira, Karunakar, along with other nearby Gauntia, inherited the right to maintain an independent militia from the Chauhan kings of Sambalpur.
+As the Zamindar of Kolabira, Karunakar, along with other nearby Gauntia, inherited the right to maintain an independent militia from the Chauhan kings of Sambalpur.
 According to reports by British Assistant Commissioner R.T.
 Leigh's spies, Karunakar Singh and his 200 local fighters joined some 1400 rebels gathered in Khinda under Surendra Sai.
 The British spies carried an unconfirmed message that Karunakar was capable of raising a force of 8000 on short notice.
 This alarmed the British, who saw him as a rebel leader and a substantial threat, along with other Zamindars and Gaunitas in the region.
 Kolabira served as a major base for the rebellious struggle along with Khariar and Raipur.